 Booz Allen takes pride in a culture that encourages and rewards the many dimensions of leadership—innovative thinking, active collaboration, and personal service.
 We’re particularly proud of the diversity of our Leadership Team and Board of Directors, among the most diverse in corporate America today.

 What can you do in 100 hours?
-Over 365 days, in big and small ways, Booz Allen people answered the question and proved to be a real force for good in their communities.
+Throughout 365 days, in big and small ways, Booz Allen employees answered the question and proved to be a force for good in their communities.

 In celebration of Booz Allen’s centennial in 2014, the firm challenged its employees to volunteer 100 hours to charitable causes, with the goal of giving a collective 100,000 hours back to the communities where they work and live.